-If you have service as both a Regular and Special Service member, you can "buy up" your quarters of Regular service.
-Buying up means you're converting service from Regular into Special Service.
-Then, more of your benefit will be calculated using the Special Service formula, which uses a larger multiplier.
+If you have both Regular service and Special Service, you can "buy up" your quarters of Regular service.
+Buying up means you're converting Regular service into Special Service.
+Then, more of your benefit will be calculated using the Special Service formula, which uses a larger multiplier for up to 30 years of service.